-Johannesburg - Gauteng Premier Nomvula Mokonyane took a swipe at the Democratic Alliance-led Midvaal municipality on Tuesday when releasing a report on the performance of local government from 2006 to 2011.
+Gauteng premier Nomvula Mokonyane has taken a swipe at the DA-led Midvaal municipality by releasing a report on the performance of local government from 2006 to 2011.

-Local Government MEC Humphrey Mmemezi said in response to a question after the premier's presentation: “I'm going there [Midvaal] on Thursday with 1 000 portable toilets.”
+Local government MEC Humphrey Mmemezi said in response to a question after the premier’s presentation: “I’m going there (Midvaal) on Thursday with 1 000 portable toilets.”
 This cost the government R5.7 million, he added.

 “We discovered that for 10 years the Midvaal municipality could not give people this basic service, they still go to the bush like the olden days.”

-Mmemezi rejected comparisons of Midvaal with Zandspruit, an informal settlement in Honeydew, north-west of Johannesburg which saw violent protests in late April.
+He rejected comparisons of Midvaal with Zandspruit, an informal settlement in Honeydew, northwest of Johannesburg, which saw violent protests in late April.

 Mokonyane added: “What you see in Zandspruit is not about service delivery, it is about other issues.
-You have criminal elements in some instances who make access to informal settlements very difficult.”
+You have criminal elements in some instances who make access to informal settlements very difficult,” she said.

 Mokonyane also took a dig at DA-led Cape Town, claiming the party only rolled out services to affluent areas, unlike Gauteng where services were provided to all, including the inner city.